-Bears come in many different shapes and sizes, from the brown bears of the Romanian Bear Sanctuary through to the panda bears of the Panda Volunteer Experience in China.
+Bears come in many different shapes and sizes, from the brown bears of the Romanian Bear Sanctuary through to the affable panda bears of the Panda Volunteer Experience in China.
 They have made their way into childhood memories in the form of cuddly toys and legendary characters such as Winnie The Pooh and Baloo the bear from 'The Jungle Book'.
 One thing they all have in common is that they are all coming under increasing pressure from human interference, and we need your help to stop this.
 Deforestation is one major issue, as well as human encroachment and hunting, and it is for these reasons as to why bear conservation projects are so important.